MrMSmithDev/message-board/README.md

 # message-board
-A mini messageboard using express and mongoDB
+A mini message board using express and mongoDB